paul4334/shim-review/README.md

 Provide the information, which can prove the genuineness with certainty.
 *******************************************************************************
 Company/tax register entries or equivalent:
 (a link to the organization entry in your jurisdiction's register will do)

-[your text here]
+Entity Name: PC-DOCTOR, INC.
+Entity Number: C17843-2003
+Entity Type: Domestic Corporation (78)
+NV Business ID: NV20031411835

 The public details of both your organization and the issuer in the EV certificate used for signing .cab files at Microsoft Hardware Dev Center File Signing Services.
 (**not** the CA certificate embedded in your shim binary)